Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 * [#73](https://github.com/Icinga/icinga-powershell-plugins/issues/73) Improves plugin creation Cmdlet to write a new permission section and to create the `plugins` doc folder in case it does not exist
 * [#78](https://github.com/Icinga/icinga-powershell-plugins/issues/78) Improves the documentation and output for `Invoke-IcingaCheckService` by adding metrics for all found services configured to run `Automatic` and adds service output on Verbosity 1 to show a list of all found services including their current state
+* [#87](https://github.com/Icinga/icinga-powershell-plugins/pull/87) Adds support for plugins to auto-load once a PowerShell is started, making `Use-IcingaPlugins` obsolete

 ### Bugfixes